samsledje/philharmonic/README.md

 ### Setting up the config

-The `config.yaml` file is where you will specify the parameters for the pipeline.
-We provide a sample config in this repository with recommended parameters.
+The `config.yml` file is where you will specify the parameters for the pipeline.
+We provide a [sample config](config.yml) in this repository with recommended parameters.
 You will need to specify the paths to your protein sequences.
 You can find an explanation for all parameters [below](#detailed-configuration).
 If you've installed Cytoscape, make sure it is open and running before you start the pipeline.
 Otherwise, set `build_cytoscape=false` in the configuration.
 If you use a different configuration file name or location, you can specify it with the `--configfile` flag when running Snakemake.

 ```yaml